-A classical result of Petersen [Pet91] asserts that every finite Eulerian graph G has a spanning subgraph H such that for every vertex $v \in V(G)$ , $d_H(v) = d_G(v)/2$ , and the result can be extended to infinite locally finite graphs by compactness.
+A classical result of Petersen [Pet91] asserts that every finite Eulerian graph G has a spanning subgraph H such that for every vertex $v \in V(G)$, $d_H(v) = d_G(v)/2$, and the result can be extended to infinite locally finite graphs by compactness.
 Hence, every infinite 4-regular graph contains a 2-factor.

 Planar graphs.
 Planar Cayley graphs are a well-studied topic (see [GH19] and the reference therein), and by extension planar quasi-transitive graphs have been extensively studied (see for instance [Bab97, Ham15, EGLD24, Mac23]).
-We have seen examples of planar quasi-transitive graphs with no periodic orientation in Section 4 (these examples are all ∞-ended), and in Section 5 we have seen that all 2-ended quasi-transitive graphs have a periodic proper coloring (and thus a periodic orientation).
-A natural question is whether all planar 1-ended quasi-transitive graphs have a periodic proper coloring.
-Using a theorem of Babai [Bab97] providing embeddings of planar 1-ended 3-connected quasi-transitive graphs in the Euclidean plane or the hyperbolic plane, it can be proved that in the Euclidean case the graphs have a periodic proper coloring.
+We have seen examples of planar quasi-transitive graphs with no periodic orientation in Section 4 (these examples are all ∞ -ended), and in Section 5 we have seen that all 2-ended quasi-transitive graphs have a periodic proper vertex-coloring (and thus a periodic orientation).
+A natural question is whether all planar 1-ended quasi-transitive graphs have a periodic proper vertex-coloring.
+Using a theorem of Babai [Bab97] providing embeddings of planar 1-ended 3-connected quasi-transitive graphs in the Euclidean plane or the hyperbolic plane, it can be proved that in the Euclidean case the graphs have a periodic proper vertex-coloring (see also the discussion following Question 4.8 in [Tim11]).
 However, it is unclear whether the same holds in the hyperbolic case.

 Problem 6.6.
-Are there 1-ended quasi-transitive planar graphs without periodic proper coloring?
+Are there 1-ended quasi-transitive planar graphs without periodic proper vertex-coloring?

 Acknowledgements.
 We thank Emmanuel Jeandel for his remark on the Osin group, and Sergey Norin and Piotr Przytycki for the interesting discussions and their involvement in the early stages of the project.
+We also thank Agelos Georgakopoulos for his comments on a preliminary version of the manuscript, and the reviewers for their helpful comments and suggestions.